turbot/steampipe-plugin-databricks/docs/tables/databricks_ml_webhook.md

 # Table: databricks_ml_webhook

-MLflow Model Registry is a centralized model repository and a UI and set of APIs that enable you to manage the full lifecycle of MLflow Models.
-Webhooks are a way to get notified when an event happens in the Model Registry.
-You can use webhooks to integrate Model Registry with other systems.
+Webhooks enable you to listen for Model Registry events so your integrations can automatically trigger actions.
+You can use webhooks to automate and integrate your machine learning pipeline with existing CI/CD tools and workflows.
+For example, you can trigger CI builds when a new model version is created or notify your team members through Slack each time a model transition to production is requested.

 ## Examples